 Maribeth Wagganer

-Maribeth Wagganer joined the College of Science and Health and College of Humanities and Social Sciences staff team as a student assistant in the beginning of the Spring 2024 semester.
-Wagganer graduated from Webster University with a degree in Psychology and is currently pursuing a master's degree in Psychology.
-Aside from being a student assistant, Wagganer is also a resident assistant for Webster Housing.
+Maribeth Wagganer joined the College of Science and Health and College of Humanities and Social Sciences staff team as a student assistant at the beginning of August 2024.
+Wagganer graduated from Webster University with a degree in Psychology and is currently pursuing a master's degree in Counseling.

 Office Browning Hall, ISB